pypy/pypy.org/posts/2024/07/toy-knownbits.md

 We want to do property-based tests of `KnownBits`, to try make it less likely that we'll get a corner-case in the implementation wrong.
 We'll use [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) for that.

+I can't give a decent introduction to Hypothesis here, but want to give a few hints about the API.
+Hypothesis is a way to run unit tests with randomly generated input.
+It provides *strategies* to describe the data that the test functions expects.
+Hypothesis provides primitive strategies (for things like integers, strings, floats, etc) and ways to build composite strategies out of the primitive ones.

 To be able to write the tests, we need to generate random `KnownBits` instances, and we also want an `int` instance that is a member of the `KnownBits` instance.